lu2idreams/lu2id-emacs/README.md

 # lu2id-emacs

-My own fairly basic modifications, mostly for private use, to take notes in markdown and do basic coding in R.
+My own fairly basic modifications, mostly for private use, to take notes in markdown and do basic coding in R. Includes only ESS and markdown-mode, along with a couple of themes to choose from.

 ## Installation